prawn-cake/RocketWS/README.md

 * Run shell: `make shell`
 * Type `help` for more information

-**NOTE:** For remote shell you need to ensure that port for `MESSAGES_SOURCE` is available on a server.
+**NOTE:** For remote shell you need to ensure that port for `TRANSPORT` is available on a server.

-Run remote shell: `python manage.py shell --ms-conn http://rocketws.domain.com:80/shell`
+Run remote shell: `python manage.py shell --transport http://rocketws.domain.com:80/shell`

 Configuration